 It’s very peaceful.

-Soon the trail turns more flat and you come to one of the first huts and camping grounds where you are allowed to stay.
+Soon the trail turns flatter and you come to one of the first huts and camping grounds where you are allowed to stay.

-The Laugavegur Trail officially only allows camping at these designated campsites, or to stay in the huts there.
+The Laugavegur Trail officially only allows camping at these designated campsites or staying in the huts there.

-Unofficially if you are alone, or just a small group, and you go far from the trail out of site and don’t have a bright (think red or yellow) tent then you could technically camp away from the designated areas and not be seen.
+Unofficially if you are alone, or just a small group and you go far from the trail out of sight and don’t have a bright (think red or yellow) tent then you could technically camp away from the designated areas and not be seen.

 Although it isn’t really allowed this was what I did, simply because I was alone and with a very small non-obtrusive green tent.

-I made sure not to step on any sensitive area and camp out of site of the trail, but actually only around 500 metres away from an official camping area, so wasn’t really hurting anything.
+I made sure not to step on any sensitive area and camp out of sight of the trail, but actually only around 500 meters away from an official camping area, so wasn’t really hurting anything.